CSCI-5828-Foundations-Sftware-Engr/CodeCrushers/acceptance_tests.md

 ## Test 6: Data Collector
 - Checking if the database is updated correctly
-- Checking if its running in the background every 30 minutes
+- Checking if it updates the database every 30 minutes

 ## Test 7: